JackZhaoYK/REALMAN/docs/final.md

 In the initial version of our game, we used Q-network with PyTorch and a completely randomized map as our environment.
 The result is clear that the agent was learning to go down the hill gradually but it was not very smart because the size of our observation space was too big and negative rewards were not optimized.
 With that model as a baseline, we change the algorithm to PPO(Proximal Policy Optimization) using rllib with discrate movement.

+### 1. PPO

 Using PPO allows us to use parallelism which could increase our learning speed by training several agents at the same time, and PPO also provides a more stable result compare to the Q-network we used earlier but at a cost of more training steps required.
 Initially, we used continuous movement in our environment, but the agent will use several steps to turn around instead of one movement, so we decided to use discrete movement instead.
 After adjusting all kinds of parameters like "sample_batch_size", we noticed our learning speed is still quite slow.
 After discussing with our TA, we shrink our observation space from a vector that contains 4000 elements to a vector that only contains 735 elements.

 At the meantime, we adjust our falling rewards by removing the reward of reaching the bottom and increase the reward for each level the agent manages to get down.
 Bugs are being fixed like miscalculating rewards while the agent is in the air.
 The log frequency was adjusted a few times to show the trend of improvement, and that part is displayed in the video.

+### 2. Map setup

+In out first version of the game, we used 2D map as our environment.
+Since we want to let the agent learn a universial strategy against all kinds of map, we upgraded to a 3D map.
+Each stair is a 2x2 square, and we made sure each level has three stairs which allows the agent won't encounter a situation where all possible ways lead to a negative reward.
+Agent are free to move in four directions.

 ## Evaluation